The data below has been updated as of April 6, 2017.

 Note: Current Salary is a player’s base salary + prorated signing bonus and applicable buyout.
 Actual payroll is defined by the CBA as the average annual value of all contracts, and is used to calculate the luxury tax.

-Players depicted in red are arbitration eligible, and salaries represent estimates from mlbtraderumors.com.
-Players depicted in green are presented with salaries commensurate with their MLB service time.
+Players depicted in orange do not have guaranteed major league contracts.
+Their salaries are calculated based on service time.
 For minor leaguers on the 40-man roster, the CBA prescribed minimum is used ($82,700), even in cases when the player may not be eligible for this sum.
+Minor league salaries are not calculated based on service time, so in cases when a player is promoted, a small overstatement will included in the total payroll calculation.

 The revenue estimate is based on Forbes 2015 calculation and increased by 5% in 2016 and 2017 (Forbes 2016 calculation is released in March 2017).
 Benefits is an estimated amount subject to an increase based on the terms of the new CBA.